 Delicacy Before the Sweet Treat

 As we come across in one interview Chef Ana Ros doesn’t really have a sweet tooth.
 Her go-to choice at the end of the meal is a cheese plate, and that is seen on Hisa Franko menu.
 Understandably, we went for the house cheese plate and finished with desserts.

 To be honest, this is a nice experiment.
 All cheeses are coming from a similar base, and then the magic of maturation comes.
 We had fun getting to know how cheese evolves through the ripening process in four different samples.

-It was absolutely delicious to discover the changes in the aging cheese with intensified flavors becoming nuttier in time.
-The final piece was the double fermented “Tolminc” cheese aged in the underground pit.
+It was absolutely delicious to discover the changes in the aging cheese with intensified flavors becoming nuttier over time.
+The final piece was the double-fermented “Tolminc” cheese aged in the underground pit.
 This one is extremely strong tasting and, in our opinion, rather a seasoning than an independent ingredient.
 The only enjoyable thing was its aroma.
 I joke you not, but it smells like porcini – outstanding.

 Apple croissant filled with rosehip cream and topped with caramelized goat milk not only looked beautiful but also tasted perfect.
 Things got even better when we combined it with the ice cream made of cooked apples and beeswax crème anglaise.
 Downside?
 Size of ice-cream serving.